Emma-si/PMB-project/README.md

 ### Set the number of processes
 The program gives the user the possibility to define, as input, the number of processes to use.
 The choice of the number of processes should be carefully considered.
 Too many processes could, in fact, create problems with the cpu without bringing benefits.
-If the user does not define an optimal number of processes, this is automatically assigned by the program based on the available cpu.
+If the user does not define a number of processes, this is automatically assigned by the program based on the available cpu.

-A pool of processes is initialized in order to get a speedup in the processing, with each process running a separate chunk of the protein ids list that needs to be anlyzed.
+A pool of processes is initialized in order to get a speedup in the processing, with each process running a separate chunk of the protein ids list that needs to be analyzed.
 The list is passed to the protein worker function wich extracts the modified sequence of a list of proteins and filters it by substituting the variations.

 ### Asynchronous multiprocessing
-The choice of the processes parallelization has been made to reduce the processing time which otherwise, for a complete genome would have been extremely long.
+The choice of the processes parallelization has been made to reduce the processing time which otherwise, for a complete genome, would have been extremely long.
 By parallelizing the processing, breaking into chunks and running each chunk separately, a speedup can be obtained.
-The multiprocessing package helps using as many core as wanted.
 The choice of asynchronous processing was made considering that, in the case of the program, each process can work independently from the others, without having to wait for a response.

 When all the processes are closed, all the temporary tables created for each process are united in a final merged table that can be visualized as output in a separate file.